Packaging: Shipping container labeling

 Technologies related to shipping containers are identification codes, bar codes, and electronic data interchange (EDI).
 These three core technologies serve to enable the business functions in the process of shipping containers throughout the distribution channel.
 Each has an essential function: identification codes either relate product information or serve as keys to other data, bar codes allow for the automated input of identification codes and other data, and EDI moves data between trading partners within the distribution channel.

 Elements of these core technologies include UPC and EAN item identification codes, the SCC-14 (UPC shipping container code), the SSCC-18 (Serial Shipping Container Codes), Interleaved 2-of-5 and UCC/EAN-128 (newly designated GS1-128) bar code symbologies, and ANSI ASC X12 and UN/EDIFACT EDI standards.

 Small parcel carriers often have their own formats.
 For example, United Parcel Service has a MaxiCode 2-D code for parcel tracking.

 RFID labels for shipping containers are also increasingly used.
 A Wal-Mart division, Sam's Club, has also moved in this direction and is putting pressure on its suppliers to comply.

-Shipments of hazardous materials or dangerous goods have special information and symbols (labels, placards, etc.) as required by UN, country, and specific carrier requirements.
+Shipments of hazardous materials or dangerous goods have special information and symbols (labels, placards, etc.) as required by the UN, country, and specific carrier requirements.
 On transport packages, standardized symbols are also used to communicate handling needs.
-Some are defined in the ASTM D5445 "Standard Practice for Pictorial Markings for Handling of Goods" and ISO 780 "Pictorial marking for handling of goods".
+Some are defined in the ASTM D5445 and ISO 780 Pictorial marking for handling of goods, and GHS hazard pictograms.